-Calvin competes in NCAA Division III and is part of the MIAA, the nation's oldest collegiate athletic conferences.
-Men's sports include cross country, golf, track, basketball, soccer, tennis, baseball, and swimming.
-Women's sports are cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
+Calvin competes in NCAA Division III and is part of the MIAA, the nation's oldest collegiate athletic conference.
+Men's sports include baseball, basketball, cross country, golf, hockey, lacrosse, soccer, swimming and diving, tennis, and track and field.
+Women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Additionally, students participate in 60 intramural, club sport, and group fitness options.